aw2802/graphql-server/README.md

 ### Nested Queries (Joins)

 It is possible to query multiple tables in a database in GraphQL.
-The schema for the table must be able to return an associated object (more on this [here]()).
+The schema for the table must be able to return an associated object.
 If a program required retrieving a user and the last three submissions associated with the user, the query would look like:

 ```sql
 query userSubmissions {